magnificent trek in Bolivia from 6 to 7 days in the royal cordillera around the Illampu massif with several passes at more than 4500m

 Card payments are possible in some hotels and good restaurants, but overall it is clearly better to plan cash rather than cards in Bolivia.
-Rather than leaving with large amounts of money in € or $, you are advised to turn to a bank free of charge for withdrawals.
+Rather than leaving with large amounts of money in € or $, we recommend that you simply withdraw your money from ATMs.

 There are many ATMs and during our visit we did not have the slightest problem to withdraw, international cards are well accepted.
-To limit bank charges, we advise you to make sure you do not have any charges with your bank, or to subscribe to an online bank like N26.
+To limit bank charges, we recommend you to make sure you do not have any charges with your bank, or to subscribe to an online bank.

 Travel budget in Bolivia

 Bolivia is a very cheap country.
-To tell you the truth, this has been one of the countries where we spent the least during our world tour (in terms of quality/price ratio).
+To tell you the truth, this has been one of the cheapest country of our round the world trip (in terms of quality/price ratio).

 In total we had a budget of 21.1€ per day and per person in Bolivia.

-This budget includes many excursions (4 days at The Salar, the ascent of Parinacota, etc.).
+This budget includes many excursions (4 days at The Salar de Uyuni, the ascent of Parinacota, etc.).
 In addition, we had Ben's parents visiting us for 2 weeks, which pushed us to spend a little more than usual because we chose "a little better" accommodation and we ate less street food.

 Time Zone: Bolivia is located in the UTC -4 spindle in summer.
 This means that when it is noon in France, it is 6am in Bolivia.
 Note: In Bolivia there is no summer or winter time.

 Official language in Bolivia: The official language of Bolivia is Spanish.
-If you have the basics, it will be with that that you will be able to communicate most easily.
+If you have the basics, you will get by easily.
 After that, it should be noted that in Bolivia there are still many indigenous languages spoken (there are more than 30).
-But to tell you the truth, it is relatively unlikely that you will start speaking Queshua or Aymara... in words, Spanish is your best bet as english is only known by locals in touristic areas.
+But to tell you the truth, it is relatively unlikely that you will start speaking Queshua or Aymara...
+Spanish is clearly your best bet as english is only known by locals in touristic areas.

-Internet: This is more complicated.... :) No, in reality, the Internet is very present in Bolivia in hotels and guesthouses.
+Internet: This is more complicated.... :) No, in reality, the Internet is present in Bolivia in hotels and guesthouses.
 On the other hand, the speed is often quite limited.
 Things change over the years, but Bolivia is and remains one of the countries in South America with the worst internet connections.
 For our part we had always managed to access our emails, but on the other hand for the upload of photos we clearly waited until we were in Chile to make our backups. ;) (hopefully this has changed since our trip)

 The most important health-related risk is probably hygiene and water!
-It is clearly in Bolivia that we have encountered the most intestinal problems.
-Nothing dramatic, we reassure ourselves, but let's say that the tourista was never far away. ;) In other words, never drink non filtered tap water (travel with a filter bottle), avoid ice cubes and, more generally, eat only well-cooked food or fruits that can be peeled.
+It is clearly in Bolivia that we have encountered the most intestinal problems :) .
+It's no big deal, but let's say that the tourista was never far away. ;) In other words, never drink non filtered tap water (travel with a filter bottle), avoid ice cubes and, more generally, eat only well-cooked food or fruits that can be peeled.

 Useful resources for a trip to Bolivia

-- Hotelscombined: The best site to compare hotel prices
+- Booking: The best site to compare hotel prices

 - Travel guides: The Lonely Planet or the Rough Guide